Thursday 29th of March 2019

 How do I tell the difference between different plastics?

 Polythene will stretch fairly easily when pulled, whereas other ‘plastic’ products do not.
-Other materials can normally be differentiated from polythene as they are usually glass clear in appearance and sound “crinkly” when touched.
+Other materials can normally be differentiated from polythene as they are usually clear in appearance and sound “crinkly” when touched.
 Compostable polythene should be marked accordingly and cannot be recycled.

 After being recycled, polythene can be used in various ways, often being turned into refuse bags, fertiliser sacks, chairs, benches, tables, pallets etc.